Sociocracy For All certification

 |Consultant||As required by badges for Consultant level.
 Recommendation by a home circle.
 As outlined in ISCB policy||A certified consultant|

-Two SoFA members who are familiar with the candidate’s work. (+ may include a representative from another certifying agency.)
+SoFA op leader, 2 certified consultants, two SoFA members who are familiar with the candidate’s work. (certified consultant may include a representative from another certifying agency.)

 Note: A first session may ask for more documentation or reflection for a second session.

 SoFA is a founding member of the International Sociocracy Certification Board (ISCB).
 The ISCB seeks to standardize the meaning of certifications offered by participating agencies.
 At this point, ISCB is only recognizing the consultant level of certification.
 Agencies participating in the ISCB are free to determine the labels and qualifications for any other certifications that they offer.
 Other organizations that are not part of the ISCB may also offer similar or different badges and/or certifications.